docsforadobe/after-effects-scripting-guide/docs/sources/filesource.md

 The FileSource object describes footage that comes from a file.

+!!! info
-> FileSource is a subclass of [FootageSource object](footagesource.md).
+    FileSource is a subclass of [FootageSource object](footagesource.md).
 All methods and attributes of FootageSource, in addition to those listed below, are available when working with FileSource.

 ---